-You will need a step stool, screwdriver, painter's tape, drop cloth or old newspaper, sandpaper, stain in the color of your choice, and spar urethane for exterior applications.
+You will need a step stool or ladder, screwdriver, painter's tape, drop cloth or old newspaper, sandpaper, stain in the color of your choice, and spar urethane for exterior applications.
 A powered palm sander is suggested.

 You can remove your front door off the hinges to refinish it, however most people find it easier and less time consuming to stain it in place.